susanZhouYuqing/susanZhouYuqing/README.md

-- Check out my new projects with sjesse1001: https://github.com/sjesse1001/physicshack23 and https://github.com/susanZhouYuqing/dell_mini_hack_23 !
 - Hi, I'm Yuqing Zhou.
 You can also call me Susan.
 I am working towards a BSc in Computer Science at McGill University, and my expected graduation time is 2026.
+- I'm currently working on a RPG game with JavaScript!
+I would put my progress on GitHub by the end of this month.
-- I’m interested in data science, web development, and computer science in general!
-I have been programming in python and java for more than 2 years.
-I have some knowledge of SQL and databases as well.
+- I’m interested in data science, web development, and computer science in general.
+I have been programming in python and java for more than 2 years, and I'm fairly familiar with the most common python data science libraries such as numpy, pandas, matplotlib, etc. I also code in javascript, and I know html and css fairly well.
+I have some knowledge of SQL and databases too.
-- I’m currently enrolled in Udemy's "Python for Data Science and Machine Learning Bootcamp" on top of my several Computer Science and Mathematics classes at McGill University.
-I am also learning HTML, CSS, and JavaScript by myself!
 - At this moment, my main goal is to land my first intership next summer, but I am open to anything, so don't hesitate to contact me!
 - My email address: zhouyuqing2023@outlook.com